 With a better understanding of what your domain is worth, it’s time to start looking for buyers.
 You’re going to have a few different ways to find buyers for your domain.

-Another option is to list your domain on a popular selling site, some of the most popular sites are shown below:
+Some of the most popular sites are shown below:

-3. Prepare Your Domain Listing
+4. Prepare Your Domain Listing.

 Once you’ve chosen your marketplace it’s time to optimize your listing.
 A lot of sellers just upload their URL and call it a day.
 However, you can maximize your chances of selling your domain by making it more attractive.